 We do not take ours for walks much but they would love long walks or even runs.
 They live on our 9 acres so they get energy out that way if needed but mine are not high strung dogs and this is not needed.
 They are great therapy dogs, amazing at this!!.
 Many of ours have gone to homes for this reason and have done wonderful.
 Actually some have even been in the paper.

 They are so smart and are not hard to train, at all.
 I recommend to take them to classes but it’s not needed if you are good at this.

 It all depends on the parents.
 Ours range from 45-110pds.
 I will know aprox pups size, with what 2 parents that I breed.
-We also offer a smaller standard breeding now that the puppies will be approximately 30 to 40 pounds.

 I have been breeding dogs for 25 years.
 I started breeding schnoodles 10 years ago, but I was breeding poodles 8 years prior to that.

 I bred standard party poodles for several years and had no genetic problems at all.
 I changed to breeding schnoodles because I liked the look and their health is even better by breeding two separate breeds.
 After I had one litter, I never considered going back, and I felt I had the best in standard poodles that you could get.

 We never breed any dogs that are related at all.
 I do have a website with all the parents on it and many past litters.
 My dogs are all friendly and loving, not aggressive.
 However this breed is a bit protective for his home and will bark if someone he does not know comes on your property.
 You can see moms always and I own all my adult breeders, but some are in foster homes and I use them when needed for stud.
 A couple of my moms have wonderful home also, local….they deserve a loving home too.
 They come home to visit when time for a litter…I’m like grandma:).
 Perfect for everyone!